JimZeyuYang/BedBot-An-Automatic-Bed-Making-Robot/README.md

 Xinping Chen was responsible for developing the graphical user interface

-Sohyeon Im was responsible for developing the speech processing
+Sohyeon Im and Sebastian Aegidius and Xinuy Pang were responsible for developing the speech processing

 Sebastian Aegidius and Konrad Seliger were responsible safety and collision aviodance